questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Dear Issey,

-The diagnoses you listed are primary forms of headache.
-They are independent diseases and do not require any other cause.
-They are the disease itself.
-Examining the cerebrospinal fluid through a lumbar puncture would not provide any new information.
+The diagnoses you listed are primary headache disorders.
+They are independent conditions and do not require any other cause.
+They are the condition itself.
+Examining the cerebrospinal fluid via lumbar puncture would not provide any new information.

 Kind regards